 Comparative Adjective Structure

-There are two ways to Structure comparative adjective, depending on the length of the adjective.
+There are two ways to create a comparative adjective.

 Adjectives with 1 syllable or adjectives with 2 syllables if the word ends in -y, then -er is added to the end of the word.